simonaturco/simonaturco.github.io/_teaching/02_student_projects.md

 ---

 Are you a student interested in a project on signal or image processing for biomedical applications?
-We have student's projects (bachelor end projects, master internships and theses, erasmus exchanges) available in the following application domains (see below).
+We have student's projects (bachelor end projects, master internships and theses, erasmus exchanges) available in severak application areas.

 For more info, drop me a message at s.turco@tue.nl, or check our lab page section on <a href="https://www.tue.nl/en/research/research-groups/signal-processing-systems/biomedical-diagnostics-lab/education/student-projects" target="_blank">student's projects </a>.